tomasreichmann/gooddata-ui/docs/afm.md

 ## Filter

+The structure of individual filters is identical to the `filter` prop that is used to filter visual components.
+For more information, see [Filter Visual Components](filter_visual_components.md).

 You can limit the execution by providing a `filters` prop to your AFM.
 It is an array of filters.
 Both global filters and measure filters are always interpreted as an intersection of all individual filters \(`f1 AND f2 AND f3...)`.

 ```javascript
 const afm = {